IF3059 - Social Issues in Context: Text to Essay (2018/19)

 The syllabus will introduce students to a variety of academic texts and resources relevant to given essay titles in Social Sciences and Humanities.
 It will guide them in the deconstruction and critical analysis of these sources and help them develop their own arguments in response to the essay questions based on this understanding.
 Students will learn how to appropriately integrate and reference source material in their essays.
 Students will be guided through the process of researching, planning, drafting and proofreading their essays.
 There will also be continuous development of appropriate academic discourse.

-Continuous formative feedback and reflection on learning will be a key aspect of the syllabus.
+Continuous formative feedback, reflection on and improvement of own work will be a key aspect of the syllabus.
 This will be structured around guided development of students’ own essay, through which the module will be assessed.

-The module is delivered through teacher-led classes, class discussions and individual online and face-to-face tutorials.
-Class work will include group-work and focus on participation.
-Students will be required to reflect upon progress and develop through formative feedback (60 hrs).
+The module is delivered mainly through participatory seminars.
+Class work will include group and pair discussion.
+There will also be blended learning weeks with digital tasks to support reading, and individual tutorials to support essay writing.
+Students will be required to reflect upon progress and develop work through formative feedback (60 hrs).

 Students will also engage in ongoing self-directed study to enable them to complete required assessment components (90 hrs).